corynscott/Family-and-Friends-Location-Tracker/README.md

 This is the Git repository for Team C's Android Application as part of the Advamced Computer Science MSc course 2014.

-Code solely written by Coryn Scott includes - Basic server, LocationServerRestful and ClientTestSuit.
+Code solely written by Coryn Scott includes - Basic server, LocationServerRestful and ClientTestSuite.

 The project consists of 2 Core elements the Android Application (FamfriLocation) and a RESTful server (LocationServerRestful).
 The RESTful server was developed using a TDD approach and as such the test suite is included (ClientTestSuite).